Route 471 (Israel): Controversies

 The opening of the western section also caused an increase in traffic on Aluf Sade Road in Ramat Gan, a major artery connecting Highway 4, Route 471's western terminus, with central Tel Aviv.
-Severe traffic jams were reported in Ramat Gan during the first days after the expressway's opening, and the Mayor of Ramat Gan told reporters that he had demanded improvements to Aluf Sade Road prior to the opening of Route 471, however these were not carried out.
+Severe traffic jams were reported in Ramat Gan during the first days after the expressway's opening, and the Mayor of Ramat Gan told reporters that he had demanded improvements to Aluf Sade Road before the opening of Route 471.
+However, these were not carried out.
 Eventually, traffic improved somewhat after the traffic lights programs at Aluf Sade Interchange were improved, however the road remains regularly jammed.
 The National Roads Authority started working on improving traffic flow at Aluf Sade Interchange in 2009.

 On March 16, 2009, the National Roads Company published a tender to complete the missing interchanges on the eastern section and bring it up to freeway standards.
-The tender was awarded to Hofrey HaSharon, however a lawsuit was filed by one of the losing companies, EYL Sela.
+The tender was awarded to Hofrey HaSharon.
+However, one of the losing companies filed a lawsuit, EYL Sela.
 It was claimed that there was a conflict of interest in the selection of Hofrey HaSharon's offer, which was 11 million NIS more expensive than EYL Sela, as one of the members of the tenders committee was a former employee of Hofrey HaSharon.
 The matter went back and forth to the Regional and Supreme courts for over a year, with a second lawsuit filed by Minrab, another company which lost the tender.
-The matter was eventually settled on August 9, 2010, when the Supreme Court ordered Hofrey HaSharon to immediately start work on the road, as a matter of addressing the immediate public interest.
-Should the court eventually rule in favor of Minrab, the National Roads Company will be required to compensate Minrab.
+The matter was eventually settled on August 9, 2010, when the Supreme Court ordered Hofrey HaSharon to start work on the road to address the immediate public interest.
+Should the court eventually rule in favour of Minrab, the National Roads Company will be required to compensate Minrab.
 The tender stated that the works would last 36 months, meaning that the road would be completed in late 2013, at best.